What is Enhanced Due Diligence?

 • Updates to EBA guidelines, which calls for increased searches into adverse media and open source data.

-• In 2021, The Financial Action Task Force (FATF) stated that AML professionals need to just “stop just ticking boxes,”3 increasing scrutiny on how authorities assess the effectiveness of a bank’s AML strategies rather than striving for mere compliance.
+• The Financial Action Task Force (FATF) has stated that AML professionals need to “stop just ticking boxes”.
+There is increasing scrutiny of the effectiveness of a bank’s AML strategies, rather than striving for mere compliance.

-Despite these developments, many banks still see EDD as a box-ticking exercise.
-To fight financial crime more effectively, EDD needs to be viewed as part of a broader risk-based approach to investigate certain clients’ identities and gather information on their reputation and history.
+Despite these developments, many organisations still see EDD as a box-ticking exercise.
+To fight financial crime more effectively, EDD needs to be viewed as part of a broader risk-based approach.

 AML CTA banner